List of Emmerdale characters introduced in 2007: Hilary Potts

-Errol Michaels

-Errol Michaels is the ghost of a homeless man who persuades Bob Hope (Tony Audenshaw) to return home.
-He appeared in 2007.

-Errol Michaels is a homeless man who is first seen in a park where Bob Hope, having left home without telling his family, is selling ice-cream.
-Bob later talks to Errol about his problems at home, and Errol tries to persuade him to go home, or he would regret it, like Errol now does having left home 18 years before.
-Errol seems often to appear out of nowhere.
-On 20 May, Bob's wife Viv (Deena Payne) is celebrating her 50th birthday in a park, and Errol persuades an unknowing Bob to go to that park to sell ice-cream.
-When Viv sees Bob, she runs off, and Errol tells him to go after her.
-Viv rejects Bob and returns to Emmerdale.
-Errol and Bob then follow her and he gives Bob some advice.
-He then says he will walk home, and after saying their goodbyes, Bob turns round, but Errol had disappeared.

 Caroline Swann

 Caroline Swann (also Potts) is the sister of Laurel Thomas (Charlotte Bellamy).
 Caroline first appeared on 25 May 2007, at the hospital when her mother Hilary (Paula Wilcox) woke up from a coma caused by a car crash.
 The elder of Doug (Duncan Preston) and Hilary's two children, Caroline was always her mother's favourite as a child, even in adult life, causing some resentment from Laurel.
 Caroline returns on 2 December 2007 when her parents return to their home after staying with Laurel and Ashley (John Middleton) in Emmerdale.
 Caroline says that her husband, Ben, has been made redundant and they have lost their house, so without asking they had moved into Doug and Hilary's house.
 Doug and Hilary then decide to move back to Emmerdale.

 Caroline is seen again on 8 December 2009 when Doug and Ashley turn up at Hilary's house to see Laurel, following Ashley and Laurel's separation.
 During the visit, Caroline reveals that she was also having marriage issues with her husband Ben.
 In July 2015, Caroline appears again attending her mother's funeral.
 She hosts the wake at her house, assuming Laurel is pregnant when she wonders why she is not drinking alcohol.
 This causes Laurel to lash out at Caroline and reveal that she is an alcoholic and is splitting up with her husband Marlon (Mark Charnock).
 Caroline also reveals to Doug that she feels resentful at Laurel's lack of contact with Hilary in the previous years.
 Laurel later leaves to stay with Caroline for a few weeks to deal with alcoholism.